Optometry and ophthalmic dispensing projects

 Project Six was launched at the SPOKE networking and collaborative writing event in January 2024 and looks at ‘Fitness to train’, reasonable adjustments and suspension of studies (in education settings) and the equivalent processes in employment settings.

-A report on the findings of this project will be published later in the year.
+A report on the findings of this project have been submitted to the GOC.